Window Pictures

 Single Hung Windows

 Single Hung Windows have one movable part - the lower sash.
 Homeowners can open the sash to allow in a breeze.
-Generally, sing hungs are quite energy efficient today, although this was not always the case.
+Generally, sing hung windows are quite energy efficient today, although this was not always the case.

 Sunrooms